postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 When you sign up for a Postman account, you'll be prompted to provide some information about yourself, including your name and role, to help customize your Postman experience.
 Enter your details and select __Continue__.

 Your new Postman profile will be visible to collaborators and anyone viewing resources you share or publish.
-To learn more about your Postman profile and how to customize it, see [Creating your Postman profile](/docs/getting-started/postman-profile/).
+To learn more about your Postman profile and how to customize it, see [Customizing your Postman profile](/docs/getting-started/postman-profile/).

 ### Creating or joining a team